 For a 28-day free trial, visit www.apexcl.dev.
 APEXcl is available on a subscription basis for USD $59.00 per user per month.

-Insum develops highly specialized innovative application solutions using Oracle Application Express (APEX), a Rapid Application Development tool included with Oracle database.
+Insum develops highly specialized innovative application solutions using Oracle Application Express (APEX), a Rapid Application Development tool included with the Oracle database.
 With offices in Canada, the United States and Peru, Insum is currently the largest consulting firm specializing in Oracle APEX.
 Its internationally recognized team of experts develops custom application solutions to answer the needs of its broad client base of public and private sector organizations, including financial, government, and higher learning institutions as well as numerous Fortune 500 companies.

 – 30 –